 Mary Anne Richardson, CPM-TN, EMT,RN (Licensed Midwife)

-Since August, 1994, Mary Anne Richardson has been in the field of birth.
+Since August, 1994, Mary Anne Richardson has been asissting couples with births in the Nashville Area.
 During that time she has trained and worked in hospital settings, and in the homes of clients.

 Her experience with birth includes management of: breech, twins, shoulder dystocias, VBACs, and hemorrhage.
 She has dealt with placenta previa, placenta abruption, retained placenta, cord wraps, and velamentous insertion of the cord.